martincjespersen/DaAnonymization/README.rst

 -----------
 A simple pipeline wrapped around SpaCy and DaCy for anonymizing danish corpora.
 The pipeline allows for custom functions to be implemented and piped in combination with custom functions.

-The **DaCy model** is built on **multilingual RoBERTa** which enables **zero shot learning** for other languagues ultimately providing a robust named entity recognition model for anonymization that is able to handle noisy Danish text data which could include other languages.
+The **DaCy model** is built on **multilingual RoBERTa** which enables **cross-lingual transfer** for other languagues ultimately providing a robust named entity recognition model for anonymization that is able to handle noisy Danish text data which could include other languages.

 Languages used in the multilingual RoBERTa can be found in appendix A of XLM-RoBERTa paper: `Unsupervised Cross lingual Representation Learning at Scale <https://arxiv.org/pdf/1911.02116.pdf>`_